MXET/resources/home.md

 ## Introduction

-A resource page for Engineering Technology by David Malawey, Laboratory Coordinator at Texas A&M. Keywords: Education, Mechatronics, Robotics, Applied Learning, IoT, Fabrication
+A resource page for Engineering Technology by David Malawey, Laboratory Coordinator at Texas A&M. Keywords: Education, Mechatronics, Robotics, Applied Learning, IoT, Fabrication.
 This is an ongoing collection of relevant information for Engineering Technology students.
 Each year I support student teams in Engineering Technology, and attempt to include useful information here in this repository.

   <details>
   <summary>To view latest updates: </summary>